Wednesday, October 2, 2024

 Sheep grazing along the way

 According to Tour Guide Paul, the weather is mild with the average 60F in the summer and 40F in the winter.
 Snow is not common and does not stay.
 The Gulf Stream makes the difference.
 Wind is another story and makes life chilling with gale force winds (30 mph) every 13 days in the winter.
 Another fact: in the summer the population experience almost 24 hours of sunlight, and in the winter, mostly dark.
+He said owls are seen in the daylight in summer, what choice to they have if they want to eat?

 There are few trees since the Neolithic people used existing trees for building materials and keeping warm and now the winter wind makes it difficult to grow trees.
 Ninety-five per cent of the land is grass and the area is known for its highly prized beef cattle, dairy cows for cheese, and sheep.
 As we passed by on winding narrow roads, we saw plenty of big beefy cattle and sheep.
 The stone fences dividing the properties and keeping the livestock penned can be up to 200 years old or more.